 - To submit a report at the end of the experiment using the template in Annex 2 to this document. - To prepare a Poster (A1-format) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
-This poster can be used by the Fed4FIRE+ consortium at public events and will be used at the occasion of the review meetings. - To prepare a flyer (2 A4-pages) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
-This flyer can be used by the Fed4FIRE+ consortium at public events. - To prepare a presentation and demo explaining and illustrating: - o the objective and results of the experiment - o the impact of the experiment on the proposers' business. - o The feedback towards the Fed4FIRE+ consortium on the use of the facilities - The production of a short video about the experiment is recommended.
-This video will be used by the Fed4FIRE+ project at public events.
+This poster can be used by the Fed4FIRE+ consortium at public events, published on the Fed4FIRE+ website and will be used at the occasion of the review meetings. - To prepare a flyer (2 A4-pages) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
+This flyer can be used by the Fed4FIRE+ consortium at public events and published on the Fed4FIRE+ website. - To prepare a presentation and demo explaining and illustrating: - the objective and results of the experiment - the impact of the experiment on the proposers' business. - The feedback towards the Fed4FIRE+ consortium on the use of the facilities - The production of a short video about the experiment is recommended.
+This video will be used by the Fed4FIRE+ project at public events and published on the Fed4FIRE+ website.